stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.drawing.charts/chartseries/get_name/_index.md

 title: Aspose::Words::Drawing::Charts::ChartSeries::get_Name method
 linktitle: get_Name
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::Drawing::Charts::ChartSeries::get_Name method.
+description: 'Aspose::Words::Drawing::Charts::ChartSeries::get_Name method.
 Gets or sets the name of the series, if name is not set explicitly it is generated using index.
-By default returns Series plus one based index in C++.
+By default returns Series plus one based index in C++.'
 type: docs
 weight: 1000
 url: /cpp/aspose.words.drawing.charts/chartseries/get_name/